NAUMathStat/seminars/amsSpring2022.md

 ### Spring 2022 Schedule

-For Spring 2022 we are meeting from 12:45-1:45 PM in room TBA of the Adel Mathematics Building.
+For Spring 2022 we are meeting from 12:45-1:45 PM in room 224 of the Adel Mathematics Building.

 **January 20: Ryan Kelly**, A Birkhoff Polynomial Interpolation Theorem with Applications